-At a particularly significant conference in Stockholm, in 1961, on Housing, Transport and Access, where the subject was 'the physically disabled and their environment', this paradox was brought into sharp focus, as Goldsmith recalled in our interview (1991).
+At a particularly significant conference in Stockholm, in 1961, on Housing, Transport and Access, where the physically disabled 'the subject was and their environment', this paradox was brought into sharp focus, as Goldsmith recalled in our interview (1991).
 Building design had been rapidly moving up the agenda as people became more aware of the problems being caused by architectural barriers and in Sweden and Denmark some pioneering research had gone into housing design to suit disabled people.
 The conference delegates were invited to see these innovations (Goldsmith 1997: p7).